-A. Impacts of the climate crisis on rights pertaining to a healthy environment and related economic, social and cultural rights, as well as the right to life
+A. Impacts of the climate crisis on rights pertaining to a healthy environment, related economic, social and cultural rights, and the right to life

-International, regional and comparative legal standards which elucidate the impacts of the climate crisis on the full enjoyment of human rights, including economic, social, cultural and environmental rights (ESCER), can serve as complementary references when applying related standards in the European human rights system.
+International,1 regional and comparative legal standards which elucidate the impacts of the climate crisis on the full enjoyment of human rights, including economic, social, cultural and environmental rights (ESCER), can serve as complementary references when applying related standards in the European human rights system.
 Given the indivisibility and interdependence of economic, social, cultural, environmental, civil and political rights, the impacts of climate change on ESCER can also affect the rights to life, physical integrity, family life and non-discrimination.
-As stated by Judge Weeramantry in the Gabčíkovo-Nagymaros case before the International Court of Justice in 1997, "[t]he protection of the environment is likewise a vital part of contemporary human rights doctrine, for it is a sine qua non for numerous human rights such as the right to health and the right to life itself ... damage to the environment can impair and undermine all the human rights spoken of in the Universal Declaration and other human rights instruments."2 https://www.ohchr.org/Documents/Publications/FSheet38_FAQ_HR_CC_EN.pdf; UN_OHCHR, Current mandate holders, https://www.ohchr.org/EN/HRBodies/SP/Pages/Currentmandateholders.aspx.
-Centre for International Environmental Law (CIEL) and Global Initiative for ESCR (GI-ESCR), States' Human Rights Obligations in the Context of Climate Change 2019 Update, 2019, p.
-3-4: https://www.ciel.org/wp-content/uploads/2019/03/HRTB-Feb -2019-update-2019-03-25.pdf
+As stated by Judge Weeramantry in the Gabčíkovo-Nagymaros case before the International Court of Justice in 1997, "[t]he protection of the environment is likewise a vital part of contemporary human rights doctrine, for it is a sine qua non for numerous human rights such as the right to health and the right to life itself ... damage to the environment can impair and undermine all the human rights spoken of in the Universal Declaration and other human rights instruments."